ClementTsang/bottom/README.md

 - `n` to sort by process name.
 Sorts in ascending order by default.
 Press again to reverse sorting order.

 - `Tab` to group together processes with the same name.
-Disables PID sorting. `dd` will now kill all processes covered by that name.
+This disables PID sorting. `dd` will now kill all processes covered by that name.

 - `Ctrl-f` or `/` to open the search widget.